annkamsk/ttrc/README.md

 TTRC is a script for reporting [Trusted Types](https://github.com/w3c/webappsec-trusted-types) violations discovered at runtime.
 It produces a list of source TypeScript files with location of violation.

-It assumes that the tested application is already running with a defined default policy for Trusted Types violations, so before running TTRC put the following code into the HTML files of documents you want to check:
+It assumes that the tested application is already running with a defined default policy for Trusted Types violations and created source maps, so before running TTRC put the following code into the HTML files of documents you want to check:

 ```html
 <meta http-equiv="Content-Security-Policy" content="require-trusted-types-for 'script';"/>